min2ha/ukwa-site/content/target/43673/index.en.md

   "subject": "EU Referendum"
 }

-# New Economics Foundation (NEF): 5 reasons Nigel Farage is wrong about the EU and UK fisheries

 Blog post argues that, contrary to claims by Nigel Farage, all the evidence shows that the EU is helping UK fisheries.